 What's happening?

 It's an established fact that global heating is changing the weather.
-Higher air temperatures are creating stronger, potentially longer-lasting storms, which in turn increases flood risks
+Higher air temperatures are creating stronger, potentially longer-lasting storms, which in turn increases flood risks.

 But there's another, sneakier effect of this supercharged weather — saltwater intrusion — and according to a 2021 study, it's already "one of the main threats to the safety of freshwater supply in coastal zones."

-As Vox reported, this is particularly troubling for pregnant women, as salty drinking water has been linked to disruptions in the menstrual cycle, decreased vaginal health, high blood pressure, gestational hypertension, and preeclampsia.
+As Vox reported, this is particularly troubling for pregnant people, as salty drinking water has been linked to disruptions in the menstrual cycle, decreased vaginal health, high blood pressure, gestational hypertension, and preeclampsia.
 And in some places, such as coastal Bangladesh, women are already consuming more than three times the recommended sodium limit per day, as Vox noted.

 "People are trapped," said Zion Bodrud-Doza of the University of Guelph in Ontario, per the news outlet.
 "When you don't have water to drink, how do you live?"

 Saltwater intrusion is a growing threat around the world, from the Netherlands to Vietnam, Brazil, and more.
-It's already "an issue along most of the coastline in America," said Chris Russoniello, with the University of Rhode Island, in the Vox report
+It's already "an issue along most of the coastline in America," said Chris Russoniello, with the University of Rhode Island, in the Vox report.

 Why is this troubling?